Malvearun/webapp-ansible/README.md

 # webapp-ansible

+## Step 1: Manuall setup through command line.

-This is a simple web application using Python Flask and MySQL database.
-This is used in the demonstration of development of Ansible Playbooks.
+web application using Python Flask and MySQL database, development of Ansible Playbooks.

 Below are the steps required to get this working on a base linux system.